SCoyle100/OpenAI-Email-GPT/README.md

 Your involvement and feedback are invaluable to this project.
 Feel free to explore, contribute, and be a part of crafting the future of office automation with OpenAI Email GPT.

+Updates - 2/1/2024:

+I am planning on doing the following in the near future:

+- Modularizing script and reducing technical debt
+- Adding more functions such as triggering python, powershell or UiPath automations
+- Utilizing GPT Vision
+- Creating a separate repository that is essentially the same project, but instead uses the OpenAI Assistants API (which is currently a bit too expensive for production use).
+This would ultimately allow for email attachments like Excel files to be downloaded and analyzed with code interpreter, and then decisions would be be made based on information from a vector database (either Pinecone or ChromaDB).